LiyingCV/Long-Range-Grouping-Transformer/README.md

 # Long-Range-Grouping-Transformer
+Official PyTorch implementation of the paper:

-Code for the paper Long-Range Grouping Transformer for Multi-View 3D Reconstruction
+Long-Range Grouping Transformer for Multi-View 3D Reconstruction

 **Authors**: